追踪 API¶

 exceptions when Tracer is streaming events and has no mutable state associated

-with the Span
+with the Span).

-Language SIGs MAY provide methods other than End
+Language SIGs MAY provide methods other than End in the API that also end the

-span to support language-specific features like with
+span to support language-specific features like with statements in Python.

 However, all API implementations of such methods MUST internally call the End